 Part 2: Wednesday, March 16, 8:30 a.m. – 12:30 p.m.

 This workshop will help you learn how to deal with bad behavior, disruptive colleagues and difficult bosses or employees.
 You will learn a straightforward, step-by-step process for identifying and resolving performance gaps, strengthening accountability, eliminating inconsistency and reducing resentment.
 It uses video, group discussions, skill practice and real-life application to make the course both entertaining and engaging.

 - Learn to focus on what you really want — rather than shifting to unhealthy emotional reactions such as trying to win others over to your view, discrediting others or even causing them grief.

 - Gain control over your emotions by cutting off disappointment, anger and fear at the source.

 - Spot when either you or others are slipping into either silence or violence and, as a result, putting safety at risk and starving the pool of shared meaning.

 - Learn to dispel misunderstanding and distrust by clarifying misunderstood motives and establishing mutual purpose.

 - Reduce defensiveness by starting with facts and only tentatively sharing conclusions.

 - Turn attacking into dialogue by identifying and responding to others’ unhealthy conclusions.

-This workshop is hosted by the Office of Faculty Development, and is open to faculty only.
-If you are a person with a disability who requires an accommodation to attend this workshop, or have questions about accessibility, please contact Jordan Wright firstname.lastname@example.org or 734-764-2574.
-Please also let us know if you have any dietary restrictions or food allergies.
-Advance notice is necessary as some accommodations may require more time for the University to arrange so letting us know at least 2 weeks in advance is much appreciated.
+This workshop is hosted by the Office of Faculty Development but is open to all Michigan Medicine Faculty and Staff.
+If you are a person with a disability who requires an accommodation to attend this workshop or have questions about accessibility, please contact us at UMMS-Faculty-Development@med.umich.edu.